GeorgeBatch/dependency-mil/README.md

 ## Citation

-If you find Dependency-MIL useful for your your research and applications, please cite using this BibTeX (will be updated once the paper is published by IEEE in ISBI 2024 proceedings):
+If you find Dependency-MIL useful for your your research and applications, please cite using this BibTeX:

 ```
 @INPROCEEDINGS{batchkala2024dependency-mil,
   author={Batchkala, George and Li, Bin and Fan, Mengran and McCole, Mark and Brambilla, Cecilia and Gleeson, Fergus and Rittscher, Jens},
-  booktitle={2024 IEEE 21th International Symposium on Biomedical Imaging (ISBI)},
+  booktitle={2024 IEEE International Symposium on Biomedical Imaging (ISBI)},
   title={Accurate Subtyping of Lung Cancers by Modelling Class Dependencies},
   year={2024},
   volume={},
   number={},
-  pages={...},
+  pages={1-5},
-  keywords={lung cancer;computational pathology;multi-label classification;multiple-instance learning},
+  keywords={Accuracy;Convolution;Annotations;Histopathology;Lung cancer;Lung;Predictive models;lung cancer;computational pathology;multi-label classification;multiple-instance learning},
-  doi={...}
+  doi={10.1109/ISBI56570.2024.10635232}
 }
 ```